Primary Care

 Training

-While required training centers on common adult medical conditions, it also includes comprehensive experience in a wide variety of subspecialties, such as:
+While their required training centers on common adult medical conditions, it also includes comprehensive experience in a wide variety of subspecialties, such as:

 • endocrinology